ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/download_and_installation.rst

     Windows package of MAVProxy.
 This is being investigated and will hopefully be fixed soon.
 See https://github.com/ArduPilot/MAVProxy/issues/129 for more details.

-Alternatively, Windows Subsystem for Linux (WSL) can be used to run MAVProxy from a Linux environment within Windows.
+Alternatively, Windows 10 users can use the Windows Subsystem for Linux (WSL) to run MAVProxy from a Linux environment within Windows.
 It generally provides better stability than the native Windows installer above.